 Comment E: Assumptions were updated for the December 31, 2016 valuation after a review was performed.
 The State of Michigan now requires experience studies once every 5 years, consistent with the practice of the Bay County Employees' Retirement System.
-Please refer to our experience study report dated August 1, 2017 for more details.
+Please refer to our experience study report dated August 1, 2017 for more details regarding the last assumption review.

 Comment F: Under Public Act 202 of the State of Michigan, Michigan municipalities are required to report liabilities under new uniform assumption guidelines.
 While the current guidelines are currently only for reporting purposes (and not funding), governments may be encouraged to use these new assumptions for funding.
-The uniform assumptions include the following:
+For efficiency in compliance, and consistency with past practice, we propose producing this information for inclusion with the annual GASB valuation.